nrfconnect/sdk-nrfxlib/mpsl/doc/fem.rst

 *************

 The Power Amplifier and the Low-Noise Amplifier are responsible for, respectively, transmission and reception and are configured and activated independently.
-The two functionalities can't be configured and set to operate simultaneously, because they share some resources.
+The two functionalities cannot be configured and set to operate simultaneously, because they share some resources.
 As such, after operating with a Power Amplifier, the PA configuration must be cleared to be able to configure and use a Low-Noise Amplifier afterward, and vice versa.

 Both amplifiers are controlled through activation and deactivation events.